Mus musculus domesticus, Family Muridae, Order Rodentia

 - at least 80 x 50 x 80 cm (W x D x H) for 2 - 4 animals

-- Free range is possible in domestic animals under supervision
+- Free-range is possible with domestic animals under supervision

 Ground cover for the mouse

-- a high strolayer makes it possible to dig tunnels
+- a high straw layer makes digging tunnels possible

 - several houses and hay or cellulose as nesting material